 - Contributing to Goldsmiths Law responses to formal consultations, policy briefings and research reports

-The Counterterrrorism and Human Rights branch of the Law & Policy Clinic is supervised by Prof Liora Lazarus, a leading expert on the interface between security and human rights internationally and transnationally.
+The Counter Terrorism and Human Rights branch of the Law & Policy Clinic is supervised by Dr Fatima Ahdash, a Lecturer in Law at Goldsmiths, who is an expert on counter-terrorism, family law and human rights.

 The ‘Counterterrorism and Human Rights’ branch of the clinic is supported by the Knowing our Rights research project, which aims to provide analysis, and to deepen and increase understanding, of the application of the European Convention on Human Rights (ECHR) in the UK, based on academic scholarship and engagement with the public, young people in particular.